ngalatis/wp-fort-knox/README.md

 - Can't modify files to inject malicious code
 - Can't escalate privileges of existing accounts

-**Assuming there's no shell access** (and there shouldn't be), the attacker is essentially locked out of doing any real damage through the UI.
+**Assuming there's no shell access with the same credentials** (and there shouldn't be), the attacker is essentially locked out of doing any real damage through the UI.
 They got credentials?
 Great.
 They're worthless.

 ---

 ## 🛠️ "But What If the Client Wants to Install/Update Something?"

 Tough luck.
-They go through us.
+They go through you, the developer.

 Look, I don't care what they want to install.
 Half the time clients install bloated, poorly-coded plugins that create more problems than they solve.
+The other half they decide to update their whole site on a Friday night and then ruin your weekend because it broke after the updates.
 This way, we maintain quality control and actually know what's running on the site.

 **Added bonus:** This can be excellent leverage for clients who mysteriously "forget" to pay their bills on time.
-No payment, no updates.
+No payment, no updates, hard to leave without your involvement.
 Simple business.

 ---